PseudoDevs/IamGhost/amd3.md

-Last updated: 2024-04-06 07:28:07
+Last updated: 2024-04-06 07:28:40
-Random Quote: May his death satisfy you. - Gustavo Fring
+Random Quote: Come on, we gotta rally.
+Make some memories. - Piper Chapman